canturk/qmtoolbox/README.md

  - Finally plots the figure as shown in "qtrajectory_sample_result.png" and stores in the directory.

- If you run this file once more it simulates the trajectory and plot a new figure without generating the noise data.
+ If you run this file once more, it simulates the trajectory and plot a new figure without generating the noise data.